posterior/treecat/README.md

 ## Intended Use

-TreeCat is an inference engine intended to power higher-level machine learning tools.
+TreeCat is an inference engine for machine learning and Bayesian inference.
 TreeCat is appropriate for analyzing medium-sized tabular data with categorical and ordinal values, possibly with missing observations.